Safari Overview

 - Overnight (Planned Tier): Queen Elizabeth National Park

-Later, continue toward Queen Elizabeth National Park through the western rift landscape, with crater lakes, hills, villages, and long views giving the afternoon drive its own sense of arrival.
+After successful chimpanzee tracking, embark on a scenic transfer toward Queen Elizabeth National Park through the western rift landscape, with crater lakes, hills, villages, and long views giving the afternoon drive its own sense of arrival.

 Day 7

-Queen Elizabeth Plains and Kazinga Channel
+Queen Elizabeth National Park Plains and Kazinga Channel Boat Cruise

 Daily Snapshot